Primo for Reference and Instruction Meeting

 Printed Version: What to print and submit (and where):

 The library will only require one single-sided, black & white* copy of your honors thesis.
-Submit it unbound to the Sharon Lederer in the College Librarian’s office, Penrose Library, room 213.
+Submit it unbound to Bridget Danielson in the College Librarian’s office, Penrose Library, room 213.
 This copy will be added to the Library’s circulating collection and be made available for circulation to other libraries through interlibrary loan.
 The library will print a second copy from your digital submission to be deposited in the Whitman College Archives.
 Be sure that your final printed thesis conforms to the formatting guidelines, paying particular attention to the Title Page and the need for signed Certificates of Approval.

 * The print copy may contain color charts, graphs, etc. only if the graphics are preceded by a blank sheet and they are printed on a color laser printer.